perusio/up42-api-walkthrough/README.md

 All output is given as Github [gists](https://help.github.com/en/articles/creating-gists#about-gists) linked below as they are returned by the API.

+The required inputs (request body) are in the `inputs` directory and the returned outputs (response body) are in the `outputs` directory.

 ## Authentication: getting the token